Martin Jetpack

 The Martin Jetpack was a single-person aircraft under development.
 Despite its name, it did not use a jet pack as such, but ducted fans for lift.
-Martin Aircraft Company of New Zealand (not related to Glenn L. Martin Company, the US company also known as Martin Aircraft) developed it, and unveiled it at the Experimental Aircraft Association's 2008 AirVenture in Oshkosh, Wisconsin, Wisconsin, US.
+Martin Aircraft Company of New Zealand (not related to Glenn L. Martin Company, the US company also known as Martin Aircraft) developed it, and unveiled it at the Experimental Aircraft Association's 2008 AirVenture in Oshkosh, Wisconsin, US.
 The US Federal Aviation Administration classified it as an experimental ultralight airplane.

-It used a gasoline (petrol) engine with two ducted fans to provide lift.
+It used a petrol engine with two ducted fans to provide lift.
 It was specified to have a maximum speed of 40 km/h, a flight ceiling of 2500 ft, a range of 15–20 km, and endurance of about 28 minutes of flight.
 Empty weight was 200 kg.
 Martin Aircraft initially planned to target first responders as customers.
 In 2019, the company closed.

 History

 The Martin Jetpack was under development for over 30 years.
-Glenn Neal Martin (not to be confused with Glenn L. Martin, of The Martin Company) started work on it in his Christchurch garage in the 1980s.
+Glenn Neal Martin started work on it in his Christchurch garage in the 1980s.

 New Zealand aviation regulatory authorities approved the Martin Jetpack for a limited set of manned flight tests in 2013.